Fanconi Anemia in Children

 Diagnosing Fanconi anemia is difficult.
 There is not a specific test for it.
 And, the signs may be found in other conditions.
 Further testing is done on infants with physical signs (for example, abnormally developed thumbs).
-But, about 25% of infants do not have physical signs.
+But about 25% of infants don’t have physical signs.
 More tests may be done on a child with other health problems.
-Your child's health care provider will refer you to a blood specialist called a hematologist, or a geneticist.
+Your child's healthcare provider will refer you to a blood specialist called a hematologist, or a geneticist.
 These experts will have experience in diagnosing Fanconi anemia.
 A diagnosis includes:

 - Medical history including previous health problems and growth and development